 What is happening in Fillmore?
 What is an "aquifer exemption?"

 Our state oil and gas regulatory office, called DOGGR, allowed an oil company to dump toxic oil field wastewater into an aquifer behind the City of Fillmore and beneath Los Padres National Forest, without proper review as required by the EPA.
 The aquifer is protected under the federal Safe Drinking Water Act and is located next to the Sespe Condor Sanctuary, where the California Condor is making a tenuous recovery from the brink of extinction.

 The EPA found DOGGR in violation of their duty and now the oil company has been forced to submit the proper application, which seeks to exempt the injection area/aquifer from the Safe Drinking Water Act.

 That exemption zone, is just a few thousand feet (about ½ mile)

 from the town of Fillmore's only source of water - the Fillmore/Piru Basin.

 During the public review process for the exemption application, DOGGR used a boundary map of the Fillmore/Piru Basin that was 1) two years out of date and 2) showed the distance to the injection zone as 1.5 miles, rather than ½ mile according to current maps.

-Here is the hydrologist report commissioned by partner org Los Padres ForestWatch which states, "...water contained in the Basal Sespe Formation [proposed injection zone] may be hydrologically connected to drainage areas northwest of Tar Creek, and may contribute flow to the Sespe Creek, an important source of recharge to the Fillmore groundwater subbasin."
-Read the whole report HERE.
+A hydrologist report commissioned by partner org Los Padres ForestWatch states, "...water contained in the Basal Sespe Formation [proposed injection zone] may be hydrologically connected to drainage areas northwest of Tar Creek, and may contribute flow to the Sespe Creek, an important source of recharge to the Fillmore groundwater subbasin."

 That means DOGGR cannot guarantee that Fillmore’s water will be protected from contamination from the oil field waste and fracking chemicals.